Norway says Venezuela opposition and government talks to continue

 Representatives of the ruling Socialist Party met with adversaries of President Nicolas Maduro this week in Barbados as part of talks that began in Norway in May to resolve a stalemate resulting from Maduro’s disputed 2018 re-election.

-“We announce that the representatives of the principal political actors continue the negotiation initiated in Oslo,” Norway’s foreign ministry said in a statement.
+“We announce that the representatives of the main political actors in Venezuela are continuing the negotiations that were initiated in Oslo,” Norway’s foreign ministry said in a statement.

-“We highlight the importance of the parties’ exercising maximum caution in their comments and statements with respect to the process.”
+“We emphasise the importance of the parties showing utmost caution in their comments and statements about the process.

 Information Minister Jorge Rodriguez, who led the government’s delegation, late on Wednesday said via Twitter that the Barbados round of talks had concluded.